ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 286 BPM, 1:10 | 6.43★, 7.14★, 7.46★, 7.47★, 7.73★\
 *description written by [KuroKuroKuro](https://osu.ppy.sh/users/11931563)*

 *Waga Na ha Gorori* is a product of many famous mappers, and it's popular with a wide range of players.
-Thanks to its span of difficulties, this makes for good high BPM practice.
+Thanks to its span of difficulties, this makes for good high-BPM practice.
 I'm sure you have all played this map at one point or another, so we hope you're happy to see this in Loved voting!

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/699727.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})